Thepowerofagod/Blue-Team/README.md

 So one approach to deal with this problem, of all the unwanted host data, would be to use whole disk encryption on the host machine.
-ENable Encryption on the VM settings to
+ENable Encryption on the VM settings to.
+Encrypting the operating system itself using more well-known encryption technology such as LUKS, FileVault 2, Bitlocker, and VeraCrypt.

 VMs are used by security researches to deliberately isolate malware, Because of this, advanced malware writers